blokks/legacy-docs/docs outline.md

   - Using CDN to deliver assets

 ## Offline support with ServiceWorkers
+A service worker is a script that stands between your website and the network, giving you, among other things, the ability to intercept network requests and respond to them in different ways.

+Service Workers give you the control of a web page where you can programmatically select the components you want to cache.
+Keep in mind that it’ll run offline only on second or subsequent visits.

+Blokks does all the heavy lifting.
+Registering, Installing And Activating A Service Worker.
+The only thing you need to do is download the serviceworker.js, upload it to your server and provide a secure connection.

+One common problem that Service Workers have is that they only work in “secure origins” (HTTPS sites, basically) in line with a policy which prefers secure origins for powerful new features.
+However, even localhost is considered a secure origin, so developing on it is an easy way to avoid this error.
+If you prefer, you could also use GitHub Pages (as I did) since they’re served over HTTPs.

+In the above code ./service-worker.js is the path of the Service Worker.
+The scope is the path on which the Service Worker will act.
+In this example the Service Worker will control the page having the path /about/.
+The scope is optional and has ./ by default.

+Stale and revalidate

+Also, note that service workers require HTTPS to work.
+There is an important and useful exception to this rule: Service workers work for localhost on insecure http, which is a relief because setting up local SSL is sometimes a slog.

+Fun fact: This project forced me to do something I’d been putting off for a while: getting and configuring SSL for the www subdomain of my website.
+This is something I urge folks to consider doing because pretty much all of the fun new stuff hitting the browser in the future will require SSL to be used.

+Disabling caching by not uploading the serviceworker.js

   - Images are cached on the clientside
   - What do you need to enable offline support
   - Note: More information on ServiceWorkers: https://developers.google.com/web/fundamentals/getting-started/primers/service-workers

+**See also**
+- [Letsencrypt]
+- [Browser support]

 ## Browser  support
   - Modern browsers